 In addition, each year CAPA provides over 90 community organizations with 4,000 free tickets through our community outreach programs, providing access to performances for groups who might not have the financial resources to attend.

 John FisherExecutive Director

--Continue the profound, positive economic impact that the theater has on non-arts-related businesses, drawing visitors to the city and enhancing the quality of life for current and future residents.
+Continue the profound, positive economic impact that the Theatre has on non-arts-related businesses, drawing visitors to the city and enhancing the quality of life for current & future residents.

-The board is committed to the Shubert Centennial Plan and the potential this project has to create a support system for the arts within Greater New Haven.
+The board is committed to these efforts and the potential this project has to create a support system for the arts within Greater New Haven.
 The strength of this plan is the Shubert Theatre itself.
 The theater has a history of its own and continues to be the pride of New Haven.
-Its restoration and renovation is a visible tribute to the arts and the Shubert Theatre as the premiere venue to the arts and to arts outreach in the community.
+Its restoration and renovation is a visible tribute to the arts and the Shubert Theatre as the premiere venue.

 Patrons come from all cities and towns in the State of Connecticut to attend events at the Shubert Theatre.
 CAPA's programming directly serves the Greater New Haven area in particular the City of New Haven.